Bounouh: Arts

 Rabia Ziani, a passionate, well published writer and pedagogue, is from Ath Smaïl.
 Several Algerian famous singers originate from Ath Smaïl.
 The famous film producer Amar Tribèche originates from Baâli.
-Farid Ali (né Khelifi Ali) fought for Algerian independence from the French and sang the evocative a yemma sbar ur e tsru (literally translated: mum, be patient and don’t cry) and several other militant songs.
+Farid Ali (né Khelifi Ali) fought for Algerian independence from the French and sang the evocative a yemma sbar ur e tsru (literally translated: mum, be patient and do not cry) and several other militant songs.
 After independence, he was a great sympathiser of the Berber Academy in Paris which became active in the recognition of the Berber language.
-Oukil Amar sang C’min di fir (literally: the railway lines) and the eloquent Innas im layune tawass (literally: tell the bright eyed lady), et Moh Said U Belaid was famous for Takbaylit m uxelxal (literally: The Kabyl woman with jewellery) and marked by emigration a itbir siwdhessen sslem iwarac n’tmurt iw (literally: pigeon take my regards to my fellow countrymen).
-Mohamed Chemoune had hits with a taazizt atin hemlagh (literally: the cherished one I love) and a wahmimi (literally: my dear friend) and he is extremely well known for his party concerts.
-He introduced Moroccan songs.
-There is also the new generation, such as Rabia Brahim and many others.
-Less remembered nowadays is Hadjaz Youcef, a blind, whose poems circulated from person to person in the form of typed manuscripts.
-Nowadays there is a monument in Bou-Nouh celebrating from right to left Moh Said U Belaid, Farid Ali alongside Lounes Matoub.